FRRouting/frr/doc/developer/northbound/architecture.rst

 model-driven design ensures feature parity across all management interfaces supported by FRR.

+Quoting :rfc:`7950`:

-Quoting RFC 7950: > YANG is a language originally designed to model data for the NETCONF protocol.
+   YANG is a language originally designed to model data for the NETCONF protocol.
 A YANG module defines hierarchies of data that can be used for NETCONF-based operations, including configuration, state data, RPCs, and notifications.
 This allows a complete description of all data sent between a NETCONF client and server.
 Although out of scope for this specification, YANG can also be used with protocols other than NETCONF.

 While the YANG and NETCONF specifications are tightly coupled with one another, both are independent to a certain extent and are evolving